Fundamentalist Church of Jesus Christ of Latter-Day Saints: One Man Rule

-Plural marriage and placement marriage
+Marriage and placement marriage

-The FLDS Church teaches the doctrine of plural marriage, which states that a man having multiple wives is ordained of and a commandment by God; the doctrine requires it in order for a man to receive the highest form of salvation.
-In the church it is generally believed that a man should have a minimum of three wives in order to fulfill this requirement.
-Connected with this doctrine is the patriarchal doctrine, the belief that wives are required to be subordinate to their husbands.
+The FLDS Church teaches the doctrine of plural marriage, which states that God commands in order for a man to receive the highest form of salvation to have a minimum of three wives.
+Connected with this doctrine is the patriarchal doctrine, the belief that wives are required to be subordinate to their husbands and placement marriage.

-The church currently practices placement marriage, whereby a young woman of marriageable age is assigned a husband by revelation from God to the leader of the church, who is regarded as a prophet.
 The prophet elects to take wives from men as well as give wives to men according to their worthiness.
-This practice is also called the law of placing.
+This practice is also called the law of placing or placement marriage.